Payfast/mod-whmcs/readme.txt

 You (being anyone who is not PayFast (Pty) Ltd) may download and use this plugin / code in your own website in conjunction with a registered and active Payfast account.
 If your Payfast account is terminated for any reason, you may not use this plugin / code or part thereof.
 Except as expressly indicated in this licence, you may not use, copy, modify or distribute this plugin / code or part thereof in any way.

+Please note that PHP 8.0+ is required to run this module.

 INTEGRATION:
 1. Unzip the module to a temporary location on your computer.
 2. Copy the “modules” folder from the archive to your base “whmcs” folder (using FTP program or similar)